Daily Planner Has Value for Your Early Learning Program

 This is the third post in a four-part series: Developing an Early Learning Program.

-This post discusses the value of a daily planner, and provides options for planners to use at home or in the classroom.
+This post discusses the value of a daily planner, and shares ideas for planners to use at home or in the classroom.

 Value of a daily planner for a preschool program